 Test Before You Go Live

-With a general understanding on the dos and don’ts of content localisation, you can arrange for the web team to perform some basic tests by replacing sample text of an existing content page with dummy translated language text.
+With a general understanding on the dos and don’ts of content localization, you can arrange for the web team to perform some basic tests by replacing sample text of an existing content page with dummy translated language text.

 The purpose of testing is to verify that the respective translated copy is displayed appropriately when viewed.
 Such tests are required for all the target language versions as well as for any potential languages that are likely to be included in the future.